Postgraduate course information

-General inquiries may be directed to:
+General inquiries may be directed to the Graduate Research School.

 The faculty's researchers work with private and public companies to achieve their strategic objectives in engineering research and development.
 These collaborative programs tend to be long-term and offer mutually beneficial outcomes, with the economic, business, social and environmental dimensions of engineering being addressed explicitly.
 Most collaborative research is supported by sponsorships or grants.

 The Faculty of Engineering and Information Technology hosts a growing number of key research centres and institutes.
 These centres are hives of research activity that have international standing within their respective discipline areas.

 - Centre for Advanced Modelling and Geospatial Information Systems

 - Centre for Electrical Machines and Power Electronics

 - Centre for Green Technology